 State Taxation in Pennsylvania

 While federal tax law unequivocally exempts personal injury settlements from income taxation, it is prudent to be aware of the unique state laws that may be applicable.
-In the state of Pennsylvania, personal injury settlements maintain their non-taxable status at both the state and local levels.
+In Pennsylvania, personal injury settlements retain their non-taxable status at both the state and local levels.
 This favorable tax treatment is particularly significant for plaintiffs residing in Philadelphia, as it ensures that they can typically retain the entire settlement amount without being concerned about state income taxes.

 Pennsylvania’s commitment to not taxing personal injury settlements aligns with the broader objective of providing financial relief and justice to injured individuals.
 This means that plaintiffs in the City of Brotherly Love can breathe a sigh of relief, knowing that the compensation they receive for their injuries will not be subject to state-level income taxation.